softwareshinobi/softwareshinobi/readme.md

 When you've got a sec, browse through my AllMyLinks page at the link below.

-On my AllMyLinks page I've shared things about me and what I've done and what I've created.
+On my AllMyLinks page I've shared things about me and shared what I've done and shared what I've created.

 I like to think of it as sharing my Magick with the Universe, with Intention.